sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 # Create WinPE bootable USB

 1. Press the Windows key to display the **Start** menu.
+Type:

-Click the search magnifying glass tile and type: **Deployment and Imaging Tools Environment.**
+        Deployment and Imaging Tools Environment

-    **Note: Run this with elevated permissions by right clicking and locating “Run as administrator” (See image below). **
+    Right-click the name of the tool and then click **Run as administrator**.

     **Optional: speed up the optimization and image capture processes by setting the power scheme to High performance:**